xbiletskyi/TripService/README.md

-# FindRoute Microservice
+# Trip Microservice

 ## Introduction
-The 'FindRoute' microservice is part of a larger project to find "Chained trip" between two airports.
+The 'Trip' microservice is part of a larger project to find "Chained trip" between two airports.
 This documentation covers the technical details of this microservice only.
 [The overall project description](https://medium.com/@vidime.sa.buduci.rok/explore-europe-by-plane-using-this-tool-0cb52ac69b8b).

 ## Purpose Overview